Guides

 Frequently Asked Questions

 Yes, to possess trout statewide or fish the four trout parks during catch-and-keep season.
-The Trout Permit is $10 for both residents and non-residents.
+The permit costs $10 whether you are a resident or not.

 Missouri's 2026 free fishing weekend is June 13-14.
 No fishing permit or trout permit is required, though daily trout tags at the four trout parks still apply.